therealozp/dsa-notes/arrays/abstract array definition.md

 ## dynamic arrays
 - memory allocated at runtime
 - dynamic size, can be allocated later
-**Note**: the reallocation of elements are expensive to do, so it is important to optimize it. one solution is to double the length every time it approaches capacity.
+**Note**: the reallocation of elements are expensive to do, so it is important to optimize it. one solution is to double the length every time it approaches capacity. the [vectors](arrays/abstract%20vector%20definition.md) page discusses this in greater detail, alongside implementation.

-## containers